California Drug Rehab Center Review

 Having roommates is standard unless you opt to pay extra for a private room, but the luxury accommodations more than make up for it.
-Several of Morningside's houses and apartments (with a max of six people in each of the six houses, and three occupants in each of the six apartments) are within steps of the beach.
-“It’s like living in a sober living [house], just with a lot more monitoring,” said one former resident.
+Several of Morningside's townhouses and apartments (with a max of six people in each of the six houses, and three occupants in each of the six apartments) are within steps of the beach.
+“It’s like living in a sober living [house], just with a lot more monitoring,” says one former resident.
 And just like a sober-living facility, daily house chores are required, including the infamous “double scrub” on Sundays.
 You’re also on your own when it comes to food: Those in the facility are given a weekly $75 gift card to a local supermarket and are responsible for their own house meals.
 Rehab staff take clients shopping and monitor what they buy.

 Former clients unanimously praise the wide range of recreational opportunities.
 Gym use is required daily during the week, but there are a variety of other wellness opportunities including weekly yoga, t’ai chi and massage.
 One grad says “amazing” off-site Saturday activities—indoor trampolining, attending L.A.
 Clippers games, playing paintball and visits to area amusement parks including Disneyland and Knott’s Berry Farm—“helped us learn how to do things sober.”
 Morningside also offers optional once-a-month, four-day adventure trips (for an additional fee) to natural wonders such as Big Bear Mountain and the Grand Canyon.